-As Duke Divinity prepares to transition to online classes for the remainder of the spring semester, you might already be asking yourself how you will research that seminar paper remotely.
-Whether you find yourself researching from your home in Durham or elsewhere, Duke Divinity Library resources are here for you, 24 hours a day — if you know how to look.
-Below are the search strategies and top databases Divinity students should know about:
+Whether you find yourself researching from your home in Durham or completely remotely as one of our Hybrid students, Duke Divinity Library resources are here for you, 24 hours a day — if you know how to look.
+Below are some of the most important search strategies and top databases Divinity students should know about:

 1. Searching for Electronic Books